lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## EDHOC Message 4 {#m4}

 This section specifies message_4 which is OPTIONAL to support.
-Key confirmation is normally provided by sending an application message from the Responder to the Initiator, e.g., using OSCORE.
+Key confirmation is normally provided by sending an application message from the Responder to the Initiator protected with a key derived with the EDHOC-Exporter, e.g., using OSCORE (see {{oscore}}).
 In deployments where no protected application message is sent from the Responder to the Initiator, the Responder MUST send message_4.
 Two examples of such deployments:

 1. When EDHOC is only used for authentication and no application data is sent.
 2. When application data is only sent from the Initiator to the Responder.

+Further considerations are provided in {{applicability}}.

 ### Formatting of Message 4 {#asym-msg4-form}